2014–15 Port Vale F.C. season: League One

 Vale opened November with three points at Colchester United; Neal saved a first-half penalty before Marshall and Daniel secured the goals in a 2–1 win.
 The search for talented young players continued, with Aziz Deen-Conteh and Enoch Andoh both joining the club on a trial basis.
 The clash with Rochdale on 15 November came amidst a defensive crisis as Streete was recalled from his loan and both Duffy and McGivern were suspended.
 The positive results kept coming however, as Vale moved into the top half of the table with a 1–0 win.
 Former Chelsea left-back Aziz Deen-Conteh then signed a deal with the club until 2017.
 Leaving the club, though only on a 28-day loan, was goalkeeper Sam Johnson, who went to Conference Premier side Alfreton Town.
 Not long after their FA Cup triumph at Vale Park, Milton Keynes Dons hosted the Vale and ran out 1–0 following a sending off to Chris Lines.
 Another two long-term prospects were then added in the form of Ghana youth international Enoch Andoh, who signed an 18-month contract, and former Manchester City striker Alex Nimely.
-The "Valiants" then ended the month with a 2–2 draw at Gillingham, Brown's 94th-minute equalizer securing a deserved point.
+The "Valiants" then ended the month with a 2–2 draw at Gillingham, Brown's 94th-minute equaliser securing a deserved point.

 After a two-week break Vale hosted Coventry City on 13 December, and went on to lose the game 2–0 after failing to pose much of an attacking threat.
 They got back to winning ways the following week by beating struggling Crawley Town 2–1.
 The visitors on Boxing Day were Sheffield United, who were defeated 2–1 after referee Stuart Attwell sent off "Blades" defender Chris Basham and later gave Vale a penalty.
 Another tricky tie followed at Swindon Town, who went into the automatic promotion places after beating Vale 1–0.